Healthy Brain Initiative (HBI)

 - Must have a study partner

-- Individuals recruited should be medically eligible to undergo MRI and/or PET however, they may still participate in the longitudinal study
+- Individuals recruited should be medically eligible to undergo MRI and/or PET however, those who are not, may still participate in the study

 - Unstable diabetes or hypertension